 Michelle Alexander, author of the bestseller The New Jim Crow, will speak on a plenary about the war on drugs, mass incarceration and criminal justice.

-Join us in honoring your contemporaries who have made exceptional accomplishments in eight award categories, including science, medicine, law, and education.
-What better way to celebrate excellence than over a delectable Southern-inspired meal and wine!
+These awards honor those who have made exceptional accomplishments in eight award categories, including science, medicine, law, and education.

 This award is given to the individuals who most epitomize loyal opposition to drug war extremism.